aiidateam/aiida-website/docs/news/posts/2025-01-31-how-to-debug-async-in-aiida.md

 ## Async Programming in AiiDA

 As part of its architecture, AiiDA employs [**Plumpy** (a Python workflow library maintained by the AiiDA team)](https://github.com/aiidateam/plumpy) under the hood to schedule AiiDA processes into an event loop.
-Plumpy relies on asynchronous principles and mechanisms (Futures, event loops, coroutines) for handling complex workflows with potentially long-lived tasks.
+Plumpy relies on asynchronous programming (Futures, event loops, coroutines) for handling complex workflows with potentially long-lived tasks.

 Most Python libraries that deal with concurrency use the `asyncio` module of the standard library.
 The typical way of using `asyncio` is by having an interpreter managing a single event loop.